Under § 787.02, Fla. Stat., false imprisonment means:

 - assault under Florida Statute Section 784.011.

-Additionally, false imprison is a necessary included lesser offense of the more serious crime of kidnapping under Florida Statute Section 787.01.
+Additionally, false imprisonment is classified as a lesser-included offense of the more serious crime of kidnapping under Florida Statute Section 787.01.

-Under certain circumstances, any act of false imprisonment committed against a child is punishable by life in prison as a first degree felony.
+Although false imprisonment is normally charged as a third degree felony, under certain circumstances, false imprisonment committed against a child is punishable by life in prison as a first-degree felony.

 The enhanced penalties apply if the crime is allegedly committed against a child under the age of 13 years old when during the course of the false imprisonment the defendant commits one of the following offenses:

-- aggravated child abuse as defined under Florida Statute Section 827.03;
+- aggravated child abuse as defined in Section 827.03;

-- exploitation of a child or allowing a child to be exploited under Florida Statute Section 450.151
+- the exploitation of a child or allowing a child to be exploited under Florida Statute Section 450.151;

 - sexual battery as defined in Chapter 794; or